mattiabl/mattiabl.github.io/about.md

 #### Contact me

-If you want to get in touch please send me an email [zanon dot mattia at gmail dot com](mailto:zanon.mattia@gmail.com)
+If you want to get in touch please send me an [email](mailto:zanon.mattia@gmail.com).